Rix Centre

-The Rix Centre is a British charitable research and development centre that was founded in 2004.
+The Rix Inclusive Research Institute is a research and development centre that was founded in 2004.
 The Centre, based at the University of East London, explores the uses of new media technology for the benefit of the learning disability community.
 It has developed multimedia technologies and courses to support those with learning disabilities and their careers.

 Leadership

 The Rix Centre is named after Lord Brian Rix, the Baron Rix, chancellor of the University, who has campaigned for people with learning difficulties for over 60 years.

-The Centre is headed by Andy Minnion.
-Since 2001, Minnion has been conducting research at the UEL on the subject of accessibility for people with learning disabilities.
+The Centre is headed by Associate Professor Gosia Kwiatkowska.

 Projects

 Project @pple

 Project @pple was a major ESRC-funded programme exploring the ways in which people with learning difficulties access and use information and communication technologies.
 Using observations, interviews and formal usability tests, project researchers built up a multi-layered view of computer use, Internet access and interaction with software among people with learning difficulties.
 To meet the aim of Project Apple, a multimedia Learning Environment (LE), providing learning resources and tools for self-advocacy, is being developed and tested with young people with learning difficulties, teachers and support-staff.
 Project @pple brought together researchers from a number of academic fields with multimedia producers from small and corporate businesses and the UK's leading learning disability charity, MENCAP.